Find a CBT Therapist

 Search through our directory of local clinicians.

-You have a right to have a voice in the treatment you receive.
-Psychological treatment should be a collaborative process that respects your own experiences, needs, and values.
-Thus, you should expect your therapist to take your values and preferences into consideration when making treatment recommendations.
+The second important component in evidence-based treatment is your own values and preferences.
+Psychological treatment should be a collaboration that respects your own experiences, needs, and values.
+You should be open with your therapist about any concerns you have so you can address them collaborativel, and expect your therapist to take your values and preferences into consideration when making treatment recommendations.

-Ultimately, it is your therapist’s job to interpret the best evidence from systematic clinical research (the first leg) in light of your preferences, values, culture, and daily life realities.
-Therapists rely on their own clinical expertise in figuring out how to integrate these different pieces of information to formulate your individual treatment plan.
-They also rely on clinical expertise whenever the existing research base does not provide sufficient information to address your situation.
+The final piece of evidence-based practice is your therapist’s clinical expertise.
+It is your therapist’s job to interpret the best evidence from research in light of your preferences, values and culture.
+Therapists rely on their own clinical judgment to figure out how to integrate these different pieces of information into your individual treatment plan.
+They also rely on clinical expertise whenever the existing research base does not provide enough information to address your situation.
 A therapist who is serious about engaging evidence-based practice should give the scientific evidence extra weight in designing your care so that you have the best chance to improve.
 However, sometimes the scientific evidence is lacking or incomplete.
-For instance, if you present with two mental health problems for which there are two different treatments, the existing scientific literature may not clearly spell out whether you would be better off starting with Treatment A or Treatment B. In this situation, your therapist will use his or her clinical experience to create an individualized treatment plan for you.
+For instance, if you present with two mental health problems for which there are two different treatments, the existing research may not clearly spell out whether you would be better off starting with Treatment A or Treatment B. In this situation, your therapist will use their clinical experience to create an individualized treatment plan for you.
 In this case, you should expect your therapist to clearly explain to you how the scientific evidence applies to your situation/problem, where the gap in information lies, and what your options are.
 Then you can collaboratively pick the best path forward.